JelteDirks/trie-builder/README.md

 In this output, you can see that some characters are skipped, and some characters are printed.
-For instance, in the first line the characters 'AcptP' are printed, because at those positions in the string the characters deviate from another string that had exactly the same prefix.
+For instance, in the first line the characters 'cptP' are printed, because at those positions in the string the characters deviate from another string that had exactly the same prefix.

 In theory terms, a trie is built of all the lines in the file.
 All trie nodes